 http://www.uvm.edu/business/

 The Grossman School of Business (GSB) cultivates the ability to create and manage sustainable businesses that address ethical, social, and environmental challenges and opportunities in the complex and dynamic global environment.
-We develop graduates who are professional, technically competent, and entrepreneurial.
+GSB develops graduates who are professional, technically competent, and entrepreneurial.
 The School's faculty create impact through teaching, research, and scholarship.

-The School contributes to the mission of the University through its Strategic Plan and Learning Outcomes.
+The School contributes to the mission of the University through its Strategic Plan and Learning Goals, Objectives, and Outcomes.

-The faculty, staff, and alumni are committed to developing leaders prepared for a dynamic, global workplace.
-The GSB curriculum is designed to support the following learning goals, objectives, and outcomes.
+The faculty, staff, and alumni are committed to developing leaders prepared for dynamic, global workplaces.
+The GSB curriculum is designed to support the following learning goals, objectives, and outcomes:

 1. Professional skills